-The Zscaler difference comes from a global team that is technically skilled, forward thinking, and aligned to our mission.
+The Zscaler difference stems from a global team that is technically skilled, forward thinking, and aligned to our mission.
 We are a diverse group of visionaries who are passionate about creating a safer future.
-Guided by our values, we invest in building our workplace culture, which allows our team to execute and contribute to our customers' and our own success.
-We were recognized for these efforts by being named as a "Best Place to Work" by Glassdoor in 2021.
+Guided by our values, we are invested in building our workplace culture, which allows our team to execute and contribute to our customers' and our own success.
+We were recognized for these efforts by being named as a "Best Place to Work" by Glassdoor in 2022, for the second year in a row.